Mark

-The simple fact of the matter is that we have a policy in the Archdiocese, which stipulates that any speaker invited to address our people on matters of faith or morals must first receive a nihil obstat [Latin for "nothing hinders"] from me or my delegate.
+The simple fact of the matter is that we have a policy in the Archdiocese, which stipulates that any speaker invited to address our people on matters of faith or morals must first receive a nihil obstat [Latin for “nothing hinders”] from me or my delegate.
 This is standard policy.
 In your case it was not granted because of indications on your website that you make reference to what you claim to have received in private revelations.
-This is an approach that I do not wish to promote within the Archdiocese of Edmonton. —Letter of April 4th, 2011
+This is an approach that I do not wish to promote within the Archdiocese of Edmonton. —Archbishop Richard Smith, Letter of April 4th, 2011

 AN OVERVIEW

 My ministry is comprised of two parts: my music and the message.
 The music serves as both a message and means to open the door to evangelization.
-It has been my response to Pope John Paul II’s call to use "new means and new methods" in the "new evangelization."
-(My ministry is under the spiritual direction of a Roman Catholic priest in good standing.)
-In terms of the "message," whether on this blog or in my book, The Final Confrontation, I have spent thousands of hours in diligent prayer and research to ensure as best as possible that everything I have written or spoken of is in harmony with Sacred Tradition.
+It has been my response to St. John Paul II’s call to use “new means and new methods” in the “new evangelization.”
+In terms of the message, whether on this blog or in my book, The Final Confrontation, I have spent thousands of hours in diligent prayer and research to ensure as best as possible that everything I have written or spoken of is in harmony with Sacred Tradition.
 I have exhaustively quoted the Church Fathers, Sacred Scripture, the Catechism, the Holy Fathers, and approved apparitions of the Blessed Mother to strengthen the reader in these precarious times by constantly deferring to the Magisterium.
-On more rare occasions, I have quoted private revelation from individuals who are, at this time, feeling compelled to relay a "prophetic word" to the Church, but only when their message does not conflict with Church teaching.
-Lastly, I have never claimed in my writings or webcasts to have ever received an apparition or an audible locution.
-I have at times shared inspirations and thoughts that I sensed were heavenly, that have come from my interior prayer and meditation.
+On more rare occasions, I have quoted private revelation from individuals who are, at this time, feeling compelled to relay a “prophetic word” to the Church, but only when their message does not conflict with Church teaching.
+[4]cf. 1 Thess 5:19-21 Lastly, I have never claimed in my writings or webcasts to have ever received an apparition or an audible locution.
+I have at times shared inspirations and thoughts that I sensed were heavenly that have come from my interior prayer and meditation, or what the Church may call lectio divina.
+On those occasions, I have shared that “I sensed” or “felt” the Lord or Our Lady, etc. saying this or that.
 I have shared them as a starting point or to shed some extra light and discernment on the greater body of this work.
-It is these reflections that I assume the Archbishop is referring to as "private revelation."
-Nonetheless, he has seen fit to ban the whole of my ministry from his Archdiocese because I have ‘made reference’ to ‘private revelation.’
+In some instances, those interior words have been the catalyst to discover or expand the teachings of the Holy Father.

 A CALLING TO YOUTH